Employee Wellness

 • The Good That’s Already Here

 It’s easy to focus on the challenges ADHD brings, but have you considered its benefits?
-In six minutes, Jeff leads you on a journey to discover and appreciate your unique strengths, which can lead to relief and healing.
+In six minutes, Jeff leads you on a journey to discover and appreciate your unique strengths, which can lead to relief.

-If you’re an HR/benefits leader and want more information about how Calm Business can provide mental health resources to support your neurodivergent employees, contact us today.
+If you’re an HR/benefits leader and want more information about how Calm can help you support your neurodivergent employees, or if you would like more information on supporting employee mental health and well-being more broadly, check out our pricing or connect with a Calm specialist today.

 Book a demo